Let’s imagine for a second your boss screaming out loud “Timesheeets!!!”

 So how do you convince your employees to track time without interrupting their schedules and flows?
 Consider the next 6 tips for a smooth transition to time tracking:

-When implementing a time tracking system for the first time, the reasons behind it are not so clear for everyone.
+When implementing an online time tracking system for the first time, the reasons behind it are not so clear for everyone, regardless if you are running a small business or not.
 Enforcing it with no justification will only breed resistance and make things worse.

 To avoid this, be honest and up-front.
 Explain why everyone needs to track their time and how does it benefit them, not just the company.
 Be careful though, motivation differs from person to person.
-That’s why it’s best to emphasize what’s in it for them depending on their roles.
+That’s why it’s best to emphasize what’s in it for them, the advantages, depending on their roles.

-For example, you could tell sales reps that accurate timesheets eliminate the chances of under-billing your services, which in return leads to larger profits and individual bonuses.
+For example, as a business owner, you could tell sales reps that accurate timesheets eliminate the chances of under-billing your services, which in return leads to larger profits and individual bonuses.
 With project managers you could argue that the same timesheets can help them see who’s over- or under-booked and better schedule their team’s tasks and workload in advance.

 Time tracking is a hard enough task in itself.
 You might as well ease out the process for your employees.
 Choose an intuitive project management software like Paymo, that allows them to fill in timesheets in a breeze and create customizable time reports with just a few clicks.

 Think about their mobility as well.
-The software should include a mobile app, so that your employees can register time wherever they are, regardless of their Internet connection – in a cafe, at a client’s site, or on a business trip.
+The software should include a mobile app and that is cloud based too, so that your employees can register time wherever they are, regardless of their Internet connection – in a cafe, at a client’s site, or on a business trip.

 Imagine how convenient it is to open up your phone once the task is over and log in the worked hours, instead of waiting to get back to the office.
 It feels natural and empowers employees to focus on the task at hand, without having to add items to their mental to-do list.

 What if your employees work in short intervals (10-15 minutes) on several parallel projects, that clocking in and out would only put them behind with work?
-In this case, you could automate the process altogether.
+In this case, you could automate the process altogether, this is applicable for small businesses too.

-Choose an automatic time tracking tool that records how much time an employee spends on browsing the Internet, editing a document, or using certain desktop apps.
+Choose an automatic time tracking tool, ideally cloud based, that records how much time an employee spends on browsing the Internet, editing a document, or using certain desktop apps.
 This eliminates the need to remember what and for how long they’ve worked on in the first place.
 And in part your role as well.
 You won’t have to constantly remind them to log in their hours anymore.

 PaymoPlus does the same thing.
 It runs in the background and records all the activities on the employee’s behalf, leaving no room for misinterpretation.
 At the end of the day, the employee can then match the activities with their corresponding projects and tasks, or set up rules to automate this step.